Posts

 EDEN-Redruth Investment - Executive Summary

 In June/July 2018, Eden Land Planning Ltd. raised £2.24 million from 22 investors on the strength of a prospectus document called the Investors Presentation.
-In July 2018, Eden used only two-thirds of the investment fund to purchase land at Redruth, Cornwall.
+The Investors Presentation falsely stated that the Acquisition Costs were £2.2 million.
+Eden used only two-thirds of the investment fund to buy land, completing the purchase in July 2018.
 Eden and their lawyer, ELS Legal, led the investors to believe that the entire fund (except 2% fees) was applied to the acquisition of land at Redruth, Cornwall.
-Immediately following completion of purchase, Eden quietly appropriated nearly one-third of the investment fund.
-(Best estimate, £661,750).
-The investors were never informed of this.
+The effect of grossly inflating the stated acquisition costs was to make available to Eden nearly one-third of the investment fund without the investors' knowledge (Best estimate, £661,750).
+The investors were never informed of the true acquisition costs, nor the true purchase price, nor (of course) the large uninvested surplus.
 Two months later, through ELS Legal, Eden issued a Shareholders' Agreement for signature.
-Eden appears to believe this document retrospectively justifies their retention of a large portion of the tendered investment capital without the investors' knowledge.
-Having effectively crippled their own project by withholding almost one-third of the investment fund, Eden has found it impossibl
+Eden appears to believe this document retrospectively justifi